linode/docs/docs/tools-reference/custom-kernels-distros/install-freebsd-on-linode.md

 Though FreeBSD grew out of the original UNIX codebase, no UNIX code currently remains.
 Every part of FreeBSD is developed in the same source tree and code is released under the more permissive FreeBSD License as opposed to the GNU GPL's copyleft stance.
 More information on the differences between these operating systems is available in the FreeBSD [Quickstart Guide for Linux Users](https://www.freebsd.org/doc/en/articles/linux-users/article.html).

-{: .caution}
->
+{{< caution >}}
->FreeBSD is not officially supported by Linode at this time.
+FreeBSD is not officially supported by Linode at this time.
 This means that the [Linode Backup](/content/platform/backup-service) service would be unavailable to you and issues with FreeBSD on your Linode would be outside the scope of Linode Support.
+{{< /caution >}}

 ## Preparing Your Linode